 But in reality, this incident shouldn’t be completely surprising.
 New Times and Village Voice Media haven’t been the most receptive to women: see here, here, and here.
 (That last example elicited substantial praise from Barton, documented in an email obtained by Salty Eggs which told staff members to do themselves “a favor” and read the “treatise on the manly burrito.”
 “Not everyone will agree with the premise,” he wrote.
 “But that’s not the point.
 It’s well written, it’s funny as hell, and it’s simply a novel argument.
 Let’s do more of it.”)
 If they were more sensitive to sexism in the workplace, Delgado would be gone, not defended.
 And an apology would be issued for the deeply offensive use of sarcasm – if that’s the story they’re sticking to.

-Instead, it seems they had a great writer, Arielle Castillo, also a Salty Eggs contributor, slap an essay together in a cynical last-minute attempt at damage control.
+Instead, it seems they had a great writer, Arielle Castillo, also a Salty Eggs contributor, slap an essay together in a cynical last-ditch effort at damage control.
 They label it “another view” almost like Fox News’ “we report, you decide.”
 However, as sincere and right as Castillo is, it’s no substitute for a more complete apology and action from Barton.

 UPDATE: Since this article was posted this morning, New Times Editor Eric Barton has sent an email to Salty Eggs contributors who also freelance with New Times, threatening to ban them from contributing if they persist in freelancing for Salty Eggs.
 In response to this new policy, we sincerely apologize for offending him by pointing out how offensive his paper’s blog post was.
 (Oops … did that sound sarcastic?)

 UPDATE: As of Friday, April 27, Ric Delgado will no longer be writing for New Times Broward-Palm Beach.